stevemccormack/MultiDash-ETHOS-26/README.md

 Theoretically, this dashboard should be able to evolve to work with any protocol on any ETHOS 26 radio.

 > **Current status:** MultiDash is still highly experimental.
 Layout, behavior, and configuration options may change in future releases.
+Use at your own risk.

 ---